Bhavesh Bhatia

-Bhavesh Chandubhai Bhatia (born 29 December 1970) commonly known as Dr. Bhavesh Bhatia, is a visually disabled entrepreneur and founder of Sunrise Candles, based in Mahabaleshwar, Maharashtra, India.
+Bhavesh Chandubhai Bhatia (born 29 December 1970) is a visually disabled entrepreneur and founder of Sunrise Candles, based in Mahabaleshwar, Maharashtra, India.
 Sunrise Candles is a candle making company run majorly by visually disabled people.
 Bhavesh has been participating in paralympic category of games and has won 117 NAB, IBSA medals.

 Early life

 Bhavesh was born with retina macular degeneration and had little sight while he was growing up.
 His mother had developed cancer and later died from her illness.
 His father was a caretaker at a guesthouse in Mahabaleshwar.
 Before starting Sunrise Candles, he worked as a telephone operator at a Hotel in Mahabaleshwar, Maharashtra.
 At the age of 23, Bhavesh lost his job.